|Nutritional Guidelines (per serving)|

 - 1/2 cup fresh coriander stems and leaves, chopped

-- 1 can good-quality coconut milk
+- 1 can of good quality coconut milk

 - 4 green onions, sliced (including green stem)